shivangraikar/shivangraikar.github.io/README.txt

 - **JavaScript**: Implementing interactivity and dynamic elements.
 - **Bootstrap**: Utilizing responsive design and pre-built UI components.
 - **jQuery**: Enhancing user experience and simplifying DOM manipulation.
-- **Node.js**: Running the development server and managing dependencies.
-- **Express.js**: Creating server routes for form submissions and APIs.
 - **Git**: Version control for collaborative development and tracking changes.
 - **GitHub Pages**: Deploying the website online and hosting the portfolio.